TheYogMehta/CryptNode/docs/FEATURES.md

 **GIF Support**:

 - **Tenor Integration**: Support for Tenor GIF URLs via `LinkPreview`.
-- **Privacy Proxy**: Tenor Page URLs are resolved via a privacy-preserving proxy to extract the direct image source without tracking.
 - **Display**: GIFs are rendered cleanly using an `imageOnly` mode in the link previewer, removing metadata cards for a native feel.

 **Message Deletion**: